xxxmen/shtirlitsDva-Revit-PCF-Exporter-CII/README.md

 - Open an issue in the [issue tracker] (https://github.com/shtirlitsDva/pcf-exporter/issues) to get in touch with the project.
 - Send me an email: app at mgtek dot dk.

+## Disclaimer

+- Beware, this application was made by a Civil Engineer and not a programmer.
+Use at your own risk.
+- The application has not been tested on an Imperial project.

 \#Revit \#PCF